SNEHALPRAVINPAWAR/DevOps-AWS-Practice/README.md

   - Bucket policy (JSON-based)
 - Testing access from another IAM user
 - Verifying access via direct URL in a browser (Chrome)

+**AWS CLI Practice**
+AWS CLI is a command-line tool that allows you to manage and interact with AWS services such as EC2, S3, IAM, and more directly from your terminal or scripts.

+This repository contains my hands-on practice using the **AWS CLI (Command Line Interface)**.
+It includes:
+- S3 bucket creation from the CLI
+- Basic AWS CLI commands for common AWS services
+- Understanding JSON output from CLI